 Whitening will change the colour of your teeth, but will not change the colour of your fillings.
 For this reason, after your teeth have been satisfactorily whitened it may be necessary to replace some old fillings to better match the colour of your teeth.

-Severe tetracycline stains may not improve enough and an alternative treatment procedure such as porcelain veneers may be required.
+The teeth whitening results for some patients who have taken antibiotic medications that cause staining may not meet expectations, and an alternative treatment procedure such as porcelain veneers may be required.

 See examples of whitening in our cosmetic dentistry case studies.